GIScience/gis-training-resource-center/content/Module_9/en_qgis_module_9_public_health_ex_9.md

    width: 650 px
    ---
    :::
-3. The output will be called `Service area (lines)` and will include the road network accessible from a given healthsite within 2 hours travel time at a travel speed of 50 km/h.
+3. The output will be called `Service area (lines)` and will include the road network accessible from a given healthsite within 2 hours of travel time at a travel speed of 50 km/h.
 To further process this data we need to reproject it to a metric CRS that depicts Chad without distorting too much.
 Select __EPSG: 102022__ and reproject the `Service area (lines)`.
 The output layer will be called `Reprojected`.
-4. To give a more realistic assessment of the accessibility area around the vaccination points we will buffer the `Service area (lines)`.
-Before running this operation, we will "Dissolve" the Service area lines to create one geometry.
+4. To produce a more realistic representation of the accessible area around each vaccination point, we will buffer the `Service area (lines)` layer.
+Before buffering, we first need to “Dissolve” the service-area lines so they form a single unified geometry.
+   - Open the "Dissolve" tool and use the reprojected output as the __Input layer__
    - In Dissolve fields, we won't select anything
 5. Now we can buffer the Dissolved Service area lines by 2 km, which corresponds to around 30 minutes of walking.
    - Input layer will be the result of the dissolving process (likely called `Dissolved`)
-   - Distance should be 2 kilometers
+   - Set the buffer distance to 2 km.
+The output should look similar to the screenshot below: the green area represents the estimated 2-hour accessibility zone around the vaccination points along the road network.
    :::{figure} /fig/en_3.40_m3_ex_3_access_vaccination.png
    ---
    name: en_3.40_m3_ex_3_access_vaccination
-   width: 650 px
+   width: 350 px
    ---
    :::
    - Save the buffered service area by <kbd>right-clicking</kbd> on it and selecting `Make permament...`.
 Select "Geopackage" as the output format and save the layer to the `data/interim/`-folder and enter a file name such as `access_vaccination_points`.
 Click `Save`.